moneyeva/moneyeva-docs/docs/guides/creating-your-own.md

 ## 2. Save as a Work-In-Progress

-Once you’re ready to save your Eva as a work-in-progress, you’ll need to provide a **URL Slug**.
-This unique identifier will make your Eva accessible under your screen name (e.g., `moneyeva.com/u/[your-screen-name]/[your-url-slug]`) after it’s published.
+Once you’re ready to save your Eva as a work-in-progress, you’ll need to provide a **Permanent Link**.
+This unique identifier will make your Eva accessible under your screen name (e.g., `moneyeva.com/u/[your-screen-name]/[your-permanent-link]`) after it’s published.

 ### Auto-Save